Manufacturing Your Designs

 GDS can create files directly for CNC machine input from your design, for the inner rotor, outer rotor, inlet port and outlet port profiles.

 The files are text-based and can be created as X/Y co-ordinates, X/Y offset co-ordinates (for a specified tool size), G-Code format, or (for porting only) a pocket milling routine.
 They are designed to be cut and paste (or imported as a sub-routine) into an existing CNC program file.
 They are profile co-ordinates only and do not contain information regarding cutter speeds, feed rates etc. Instructions within the output files specify the units, assumed cutter size (if applicable) and start/end points for the profiles.

 The number of co-ordinate points for the profiles will be the same as those used in the calculation processes within GDS, meaning the steps between each point are small, improving accuracy.
 These are:

 - Outer rotor: Up to 325 points per lobe

 - Porting: Dependant upon porting size, approximately every 0.5° rotation.
 Generally >1000 points

 Gerotors can, of course, be manufactured by using the CAD solid models produced by GDS (see CAD Modelling page).
-However, not all of the models are as high a resolution as these CNC files (due to limitations of the CAD software system) and so this may reduce the quality of the parts manufactured directly from the solid model.
+However, not all of the models are as high a resolution as these CNC files (due to limitations of the CAD software system) so this may reduce the quality of parts manufactured directly from the solid model.
 Details regarding CAD model resolution are shown below: